 Today (Aug.
 23), the U.S. Food and Drug Administration (FDA) announced the full approval of the Pfizer-BioNTech COVID-19 vaccine for individuals aged 16 and older.
 Under the approval, the vaccine will now be marketed under the name “Comirnaty.”
 For individuals aged 12 to 15, the vaccine continues to be available through emergency use authorization.

 This is welcome news as vaccine uptake continues to be a challenge in the United States.
 Polling has shown that one reason some have been hesitant to get vaccinated is because the vaccines were not yet fully approved for commercial use by the FDA.

-Pfizer-BioNTech and Moderna have initiated the process to receive full FDA approval for their COVID-19 vaccines, both of which are currently available in the U.S. under EUAs granted by the FDA.
+Moderna has also initiated the process to receive full FDA approval for its COVID-19 vaccine, currently available in the U.S. under emergency use authorization granted by the FDA.
 Some have said they would be more likely to receive the vaccines if they had full FDA approval ― but is the process for full approval all that different from approval for an EUA?